sapegin/sapegin.me/src/content/blog/open-source-no-more.md

 ## Entitlement and toxicity of users

 Somehow [people expect you to solve their issues](https://mikemcquaid.com/entitlement-in-open-source/) or implement features they need.
-They’ll complain that the bug you introduced in the last version broke their build, or that they need this obscure feature for their current project at work, and that if you don’t add it quickly, their boss will go berserk because the deadline is already on the nose.
+They’ll complain that the bug you introduced in the last version broke their build, or that they need this obscure feature for their current project at work, and that if you don’t add it quickly, their boss will go berserk because the deadline is almost there.

 Folks seem to miss that you’re working on these projects in your free time, after a long day at your full-time job, and without any compensation.
 They demand that you work on whatever is, in their opinion, broken or missing, and then they get angry when you’re not doing it or not doing it fast enough.